You may incur certain costs for your company that make good business sense. Unfortunately, the tax law doesn’t view them all as write-offs.

 - Net operating loss carrybacks.
 Only carryforwards are allowed (other than for farmers), and they can only be used to offset 80% of taxable income.

 - Excess business losses for noncorporate taxpayers.
-The excess business losses are treated as a net operating loss carryover.
+You must treat these excess business losses as a net operating loss carryover.

-Your “book income,” which is the net amount on your books and records, may not match up with your taxable income, which is used for tax reporting purposes.
+Your “book income,” makes up the net amount on your books and records.
+It may not match up with your taxable income.
+You use this number for tax reporting purposes.
 In other words, your net profits from a financial standpoint may not equal the net profits on your tax return.

-Sole proprietors and independent contractors filing Schedule C of Form 1040, regardless of the amount of gross receipts or assets, don’t have to do any reconciliation.
+Sole proprietors and independent contractors file Schedule C of Form 1040 or 1040-SR. This happens regardless of the amount of gross receipts or assets.
+So they need not have to do any reconciliation.
 But they should recognize that their financial statement is not necessarily identical to their tax return.

 Work with a CPA or other tax advisor to optimize your deductions and to understand how nondeductible items impact your taxes and financial statements.